 19. Half Bantu Knots And Two-Strand Twists

-Full Bantu Knots can be a turn-off to some kids because of the difficulty sleeping in them, but the whole head doesn’t always need it.
+Full Bantu knots can be a turn-off to some kids because of the difficulty sleeping in them, but the whole head doesn’t always need it.
+Secure the twists with braid cuffs so that the twists can stay in place much longer.
+Accessorize her look with these cowries earrings.

 20. French Braids on a Teenager